opensearch-project/opensearch-migrations/deployment/copilot/README.md

 export MIGRATION_PUBLIC_SUBNET_1=subnet-123;
 export MIGRATION_PUBLIC_SUBNET_2=subnet-124;
 export MIGRATION_DOMAIN_ENDPOINT=vpc-aos-domain-123.us-east-1.es.amazonaws.com;
+export MIGRATION_COMPARATOR_EFS_ID=fs-123;
-export MIGRATION_EFS_ID=fs-123;
+export MIGRATION_COMPARATOR_EFS_SG_ID=sg-123;
 export MIGRATION_KAFKA_BROKER_IDS=b-1-public.loggingmskcluster.123.45.kafka.us-east-1.amazonaws.com:9198,b-2-public.loggingmskcluster.123.46.kafka.us-east-1.amazonaws.com:9198
 ```

 #### Setting up existing Copilot infrastructure

 When initially setting up Copilot; apps, services, and environments need to be initialized.
-Although a bit confusing, when initializing already defined (having a `manifest.yml`) environments and resources, Copilot will still prompt for input which will ultimately get ignored in favor of the existing `manifest.yml` file.
+Beware when initializing an environment in Copilot, it will prompt you for values even if you've defined them in manifest.yml though values input at the prompt are ignored in favor of what was specified in the file.

-If using temporary environment credentials, any input can be given to prompt, but be sure to specify the proper region when asked.
+If using temporary environment credentials when initializing an environment, Copilot will prompt you to enter each variable (AWS Access Key ID, AWS Secret Access Key, AWS Session Token).
+If you have another means for exporting these variables to your environment, these three prompts can be `enter`'d through in favor of using another means.
+The last prompt will ask for the desired deployment region and should be filled out as Copilot will store this internally.

-**Note**: This app also contains `kafka-broker` and `kafka-zookeeper` services which are currently experimental and usage of MSK is preferred
+**Note**: This app also contains `kafka-broker` and `kafka-zookeeper` services which are currently experimental and usage of MSK is preferred.
+These services do not need to be deployed, and as so are not listed below.
 ```
-// Initialize app (may not be necessary need to verify with clean slate) copilot app init
+// Initialize app
+copilot app init

 // Initialize env